Introduction to 1953 market-dependent prices Bills

 - Online collector communities

-According to listings on eBay, 1953 $2 bills are regularly sold with asking prices ranging from under $10 for circulated examples to several hundred dollars for uncirculated specimens or those with special characteristics.
+According to listings on eBay, 1953 two-dollar bills are regularly sold with asking prices ranging from under market-dependent prices for circulated examples to several hundred dollars for uncirculated specimens or those with special characteristics.

 Paper Quality: Genuine bills are printed on special paper with tiny red and blue fibers embedded throughout.
 This paper has a distinctive feel that’s difficult to replicate.

-Printing Quality: Authentic notes feature fine-line engraving techniques that create a raised texture you can feel when running your finger across the surface.
+Printing Quality: Documented notes feature fine-line engraving techniques that create a raised texture you can feel when running your finger across the surface.

 Serial Numbers: Check that the serial numbers match in color and font style to the appropriate series.